jeffkarr/vuecli4-env-test/README.md

         When creating app, I chose to manually select features in order to turn eslint off.
         I did use the babel compiler.
 I used npm as package manager.
 All else turned off.
 3. Modified App.vue to remove most boilerplate and added a p tag to show an apikey for a test.
-4. Modified HelloWorld component to indicate app is for env testing.
+4. Modified HelloWorld component to indicate app is for process.env tests.
 5. Added new .env file and populated with a dummy apikey.
     VUE_APP_APIKEY=1234567890
 6. Verified that .gitignore contained .env in it.
 This will skip pushing the .env file to github.